kartikey004/Feastio-Smart-Meal-Planner/README.md

 ## What is Feastio?

-Feastio is a cross-platform mobile app that uses AI to generate personalized meal plans tailored to your diet preferences, allergies, activity levels, and health conditions.
+Feastio is a cross-platform mobile app that uses AI to create personalized meal plans tailored to your diet preferences, allergies, activity levels, and health conditions.

 Key highlights:
 - **7-day AI meal plans** with ingredients, cook times, and macronutrient breakdowns